Warning, borrowing money also costs money.

 The housing price index is falling in Europe and Belgium

 The housing price index measures inflation in the private property market.
-This index tracks price changes of new or existing residential properties bought by households, regardless of the purpose (rental or personal occupancy).
+This index tracks price changes of new or existing residential properties purchased by households, regardless of the purpose (rental or personal occupation).

 The Belgian housing price index fell by 1.6% in the first quarter of 2014 compared to the previous quarter.
 The annual inflation rate stands at -1.1%.
 The average inflation was 1.2% in 2013.